ronaldseoh/algorithmsunlocked/NOTES.md

         - This lower bound does not depend on the particular algorithm.

 - Counting Sort: [See the code.](https://link.iamblogger.net/x64ca)
-  - Generalization of really simple sort: If we know that `k` elements have sort keys equal to `x` and that `l` elements have sort keys less than `x`, then we know that the elements with sort keys equal to `x` should occupy positions `l+1` through `l+k` in the sorted array.
+  - The idea: Generalization of really simple sort - If we know that `k` elements have sort keys equal to `x` and that `l` elements have sort keys less than `x`, then we know that the elements with sort keys equal to `x` should occupy positions `l+1` through `l+k` in the sorted array.

   - `Theta(m + n)` time
     - `m` loop iterations for intializing the array containing the # of each `m` elements, and the `less` array.